eswan18/ethanswan.com/content/courses/01-intermediate-python-for-ds.md

 subtitle: Offered through the University of Cincinnati's Center for Business Analytics
 courseType: Workshop
 series: Python for Data Science Series
-short-description: More coverage of data wrangling through conditionals and functions, along with a high-level introduction to building your own models.
+summary: More coverage of data wrangling through conditionals and functions, along with a high-level introduction to building your own models.
 Also discusses the management of data science environments with Conda.
 links:
   Materials: https://github.com/uc-python/intermediate-python-datasci
 ---